googlegenomics/pipelines-api-examples/cwl_runner/README.md

 1. Copy stdout and stderr logs to Google Cloud Storage
 1. Shutdown and delete the VM and disk

+__Note that the CWL runner does not use the Pipelines API.
+If you don't have enough quota, the script will fail; it won't be queued to run when quota is available.__

 ## Prerequisites

 1. Download the one required file, `cwl_runner.sh`, or, if you prefer, clone or fork this github repository.